gmuric/CovidGenderGap/README.md

 # COVID-19 pandemic and gender disparities in biomedical research

-Here you can find the code and the data for replicating the results from paper "COVID-19 amplifies gender disparities in research" by Goran Murić, Kristina Lerman and Emilio Ferrara
+Here you can find the code and the data for replicating the results from paper "COVID-19 pandemic and gender disparities in biomedical research" by Goran Murić, Kristina Lerman and Emilio Ferrara

 - **analysis_and_figures.ipynb** - All the necessary code to replicate the results